redeyes2015/redeyes2015.github.io/cv-eng.md

   * Organize a workshop to let members try new web frameworks
   * Help mentor engineers of other teams on web development

-- Maintain the web interface of VIVOCloud portal, which let users to access network video recorder (NVR) directly from the browser
+- Maintain the web portal of VIVOCloud, which lets users to access network video recorder (NVR) directly from the browser
   * Utilize GitLab CI to automatically check builds and run linter on every merge request to save time on checking bad coding styles